-There’s a lot of discipline and not a lot of sleep and I, it’s good if you like to be physical, which at that time, no idea.
-So it’s a good, a good all round physical sort of occupation to be in and there’s a lot of opportunity if you’re an engineer or you want to be a pilot or something like that, you can be very satisfied.
+There’s a lot of discipline and not a lot of sleep and it’s good if you like to be physical, which at that time, no I didn’t.
+So it’s a good, a good all-round physical sort of occupation to be in and there’s a lot of opportunity if you’re an engineer or you want to be a pilot or something like that, you can be very satisfied.
 From a financial perspective, there’s not that much opportunity in terms of where you work in defense unless you want to stay in Canberra, which is not something that I really wanted to do.
-So it can definitely be good, but you’ve got to, you know, it’d be able to take orders and be disciplined and now that sort of thing, I don’t think could do it now.
+So it can definitely be good, but you’ve got to be able to take orders and be disciplined and that sort of thing, I don’t think could do it now.
 I think some of those skills that you do learn there, they become a habit, like a way of life and you structure your day and you’re disciplined.

 Moving from Canberra to Townsville with the Defence Force, Sukkarieh then went back to the Sunshine Coast.

 That’s where my family were originally from and my grandparents were still here, et cetera.
 So I came back here and then I applied for some positions with some banks, and I joined ANZ at Maroochydore and then I was able to implement the knowledge that I had attained on my Master of Commerce in financial planning.
 I was so thrilled to get that opportunity, especially at that age with no experience.
 That was just a great stepping stone for me.

 Sukkarieh’s first property, despite her not being aware of it at the time, was the perfect choice for a first-time investment and held her in good stead later on.